University Catalog

 POLS 3310.
 RESEARCH METHODS AND POLITICAL ANALYSIS.
 3 Hours.

-How to study politics scientifically, through proper research design, quantitative and qualitative methods.
-Students are familiarized with a statistical package to analyze political data, which will fulfill the computer competency requirement.
-Prerequisites: POLS 2311, POLS 2312, MATH 1301 or MATH 1302, and MATH 1308.
+The systematic investigation of political phenomena through theory building, appropriate research design, statistical inference, and hypothesis testing.
+Students will learn to analyze political data and use statistical packages to present and discern significant relationships between variables, fulfilling the computer competency requirement.
+Prerequisite: POLS 2311, POLS 2312, MATH 1301 or MATH 1302, and MATH 1308 or MATH 1309.
 Exceptions as approved by the Department.

 POLS 3311.
 PUBLIC OPINION.
 3 Hours.